university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 If you login into Google Drive you should see the files from ``directory_to_copy`` inside a folder named ``viking-data``

 .. hint::
-    If you see the following error message please check you are not trying to sync to a **team drive** instead.
-If you are trying to sync to a team drive you will need to amend question 14 to ``y``.
+    If you see the following error message please check you are not trying to sync to a **Shared Drive** (previously known as Team Drives) instead.
+If you are trying to sync to a team drive you will need to amend question 12 to ``y``.

 .. code-block:: console